StanfordLegion/legion/tutorial/realm/region_instances/RegionInstances.md

 stored in this memory cannot be moved.
 Any data migration in Realm results in a copy operation.

-## Public Interface
+## Instance Layouts
-`RegionInstance` offers a public interface to create instance objects such as `create_instance`.
-The `create_instance` call returns a `Event` handle which can be used a precondition for any subsequent Realm operation.
-The `block_size` argument allows to specify an instance layout which could `0` for structure of arrays `SOA`, `1` for arrays of structures `AOS` and `2` for hybrid layouts.
+`RegionInstance` offers public interface to create instance objects.
+A `create_instance` call returns an `Event` handle which can be used as precondition for any subsequent Realm operation.
+A `block_size` argument allows to specify an instance layout which could `0` for structure of arrays `SOA`, `1` for arrays of structures `AOS` and `2` for hybrid layouts.
 We discuss layouts more in detail later in this section.

-We create a `RegionInstance` with a standard `AOS` layout (line 79) that encompasses two logical layouts `InstanceLogicalLayout1` and `InstanceLogicalLayout2`.
-The layouts are attributed by the `FieldID` and supplied to the instance interface as part of the `field_sizes` map (line 74).
+At line 79 we create a region instance with an `AOS` physicall layout that encompasses two logical layouts `InstanceLogicalLayout1` and `InstanceLogicalLayout2`.
+The layouts are referrenced by the `FieldID` and supplied to the instance interface as part of the `field_sizes` map (line 74).